lsst-ts/ts_tma/docs/developer/ats_deployment_guide.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^

 This is a simulator for the bosch power supply, this simulator manages the digital inputs that tell the TMA PXI the status of the power supply.
-The source code and more documentation about configuration can be found in https://gitlab.tekniker.es/aut/projects/3151-LSST/hil/boschpowersupply/boschpowersupplysimulator
+The source code and more documentation about configuration can be found in `boschpowersupplysimulator(gitlab) <https://gitlab.tekniker.es/aut/projects/3151-LSST/hil/boschpowersupply/boschpowersupplysimulator>`_

 Follow next steps to deploy this software: